-Shared Mobility Service Providers: In addition to integration differences, shared mobility providers tend to differ between upper-income countries and LMICs.
+Shared Mobility Service Providers: In addition to integration differences, shared mobility providers tend to differ between upper-income countries and LMIOs.
 In upper-income countries, shared mobility providers tend to be large, international companies.
-However, shared mobility options in many LMICs tend to be provided by fewer multinational conglomerates (Mahendra, 2016).
+However, shared mobility options in many LMIOs tend to be provided by fewer multinational conglomerates (Mahendra, 2016).
 For example, the Africa region has a large number of relatively small shared mobility service providers.
 This could be due to various reasons such as: language barriers, cultural differences, concerns about foreign profiteering, and variations in governance that may make it more difficult for regional and multinational platforms to operate (Page, 2021; Shaaban, 2020; Valente, Patrus, & Cordova Guimaraes, 2019).
 Thus, regulatory approaches may be different based on small versus multinational operators.
 There are seems to be differences in form factors.
-In HICs, smaller motorized form factors (e.g., autorickshaws and motorcycle taxis/TNOs) are practically non-existent where in many LMICs smaller motorized form factors are quite common.
-This is likely due to safety regulations that may prohibit smaller motorized form factors on public roads in HICs as well as greater concerns about safety and liability associated with passengers riding on a motorcycle taxi, for example.
+In HIOs, smaller motorized form factors (e.g., autorickshaws and motorcycle taxis/TNOs) are practically non-existent where in many LMIOs smaller motorized form factors on public roads in HIOs as well as greater concerns about safety and liability associated with passengers riding on a motorcycle taxi, for example.